MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/office-integration/office-integration-tutorial.md

 Overview
 --------

-In this tutorial, you will use and build Microsoft Office integration experiences that involve Microsoft Excel, Microsoft Word, the document management subsystem, and email.
+In this tutorial, you will use and build Microsoft Office integration experiences that involve Microsoft Excel, Microsoft Word, the document management capabilities of Finance and Operations apps, and email.
 You will see how Excel and Word use data entities as an entry point into the system, how Excel can become a core part of the user experience, and how Excel and Word can be used for ad-hoc lightweight reporting.
 You will also see how files can be stored and shared by using the document management and email capabilities.

 ## Key concepts
 -   **Entities and OData** – You will use the Microsoft Dynamics Excel Data Connector App (Excel App) to create, read, update, and delete.
 The connector uses OData services that are created for any entity that is left in the default state of "public" (**DataEntity.Public**=**Yes**).